SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 ### Plugin Integration

-When the Simulator Controller starts up, in a first step a single file in the [Sources/Plugins](https://github.com/SeriousOldMan/Simulator-Controller/tree/main/Sources/Plugins) folder will be included using the AutoHotkey #Include directive: [Plugins.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/Plugins.ahk).
+When the Simulator Controller starts up, in a first step a single file in the [Sources/Plugins](https://github.com/SeriousOldMan/Simulator-Controller/tree/main/Sources/Plugins) folder will be included using the AutoHotkey #Include directive: [Controller Plugins.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/Controller%20Plugins.ahk).
 This will load all the plugins that are part of the standard distribution of Simulator Controller.
-To allow you to create and include your own plugins without needing to modify the above file, a second initially empty *Plugins.ahk* will be included from the special location *Simulator Controller\Plugins* folder, which is located in your *Documents* folder.
+To allow you to create and include your own plugins without needing to modify the above file, a second initially empty *Controller Plugins.ahk* will be included from the special location *Simulator Controller\Plugins* folder, which is located in your *Documents* folder.
 This special location has been created by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration) and will not be overwritten by future distributions of Simulator Controller.
-So feel free to include your own plugins from this second *Plugins.ahk* file.
+So feel free to include your own plugins from this second *Controller Plugins.ahk* file.

 Although a plugin script may execute any kind of code written in the AutoHotkey language, *real* plugins must extend the [ControllerPlugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#controllerplugin-extends-plugin-simulator-controllerahk) class and will provide additional functionality for your controller box.
 Furthermore, you will need to register the newly created plugin in the configuration tool, so that it will be activated by the Simulator Controller.